For Landlords

 Preparing the Property

 We have found that a good relationship with Tenants is the key to a smooth-running tenancy.
-As Property Managers, this relationship is our job, but it is important that the Tenants should feel comfortable in their temporary home, and that they are receiving value for their money.
-It follows therefore that a well presented and maintained property in a good decorative order will go towards this, whilst also achieving a higher rental figure.
-Tenants are also more inclined to treat such a property with greater respect.
+As Property Managers, this relationship is our job, but it is important that the Tenants should feel comfortable in their temporary home.

 General Condition